arnabs542/oj/problemSolving.md

 Enumerate test cases/examples, to understand the problem, and maybe INDUCTIVELY REASON FROM EXAMPLES.

 ### Abstraction and MODELING - convert a problem into a model
+MODEL the problem and define the mathematical OBJECTIVE.

 #### Observe, State, Model
 Observe the problem in different PERSPECTIVES, then different STATES will be tracked, and different MODELS apply!